kevinveenbirkenbach/cymais/roles/pc-spotify/README.md

 # PC-Spotify Role

 ## Overview
-This README is for the `pc-spotify` role, part of the `computer-playbook` repository.
+This README is for the `pc-spotify` role, part of the `cymais` repository.
 This role is dedicated to installing Spotify, a popular digital music streaming service, on personal computers.

 ## Role Tasks
 The `main.yml` file in the `pc-spotify` role includes the following task: